kozinalexey/ardupilot/libraries/AP_HAL_REVOMINI/1_read_ME.md

 always Serial and external I2C port is on pins 7&8 of Input port.

-Main Port - telemetry, Serial1
-FlexiPort - OSD, Serial2
+Main Port - telemetry, Serial1.
+As a variant it can be used as SBUS input with hardware inverter (requires recompilation) FlexiPort - OSD, Serial2

 pin 1 of Input port is GND